andrew-jkz/DA_Portfolio/Python/README.md

-# DATA ANALYTICS WITH R
+# DATA ANALYTICS WITH PYTHON

 ## Thank you for expressing your interest in reviewing my portfolio.
 ## Below, you will find a link to my Kaggle profile, where you can explore and visualize my work.